lukeaus/plain-tree/readme.md

 #### `someBreathFirst(fn)`

-Traverse nodes in the tree breath first.
+Traverse nodes in the tree breadth-first.
 Return true if a single node is truthy for fn, else return false.
 Breaks on first truthy for performance.

 Return: Boolean